Ban on fans at matches may see Dublin lose European Championship games

 It is understood that officials working in the Department of Sport have argued that Ireland has put on a range of major sports events over the last year without spectators.

-Poland, Sweden and Slovakia are set to play three games in Ireland during the championship, with another 2nd round match also set to be played in Lansdowne Road.
+Poland, Sweden and Slovakia are set to play three games in Ireland during the championship, with another second round match also set to be played at the Aviva Stadium.

 The Cabinet will be updated by Minister for Sport Catherine Martin and Jack Chambers, Minister of State at the Department of Sport.